hs105/Python_Data_Scientist_Scripts/README.md

         n += 1
     return total_rewards, n
 ```
 "screen_image" is a 2D array image.
+What shows here is a plotting in grey mode.